Google Algorithm Updates and Changes History

 2000 Google Updates

-Google was founded by Larry Page and Sergery Brin in September 4, 1998.
-Though the domain google.com was already registered in 15th September 1997, only after a year they filed for Incorporation on September 4 of 1998.
-Since, then the journey of Google officially began.
+Google was founded by Larry Page and Sergey Brin on September 4, 1998.
+Though the domain google.com was already registered on 15th September 1997, only after a year they filed for Incorporation on September 4 of 1998.
+Since then the journey of Google officially began.